scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d-other-applications.md

 It seems to be a known issue
 https://github.com/kubernetes/kubernetes/issues/40224

-But if the version of the kubectl we use does not have tinmeout option it will not work
+We can increase timeout by doing

 ````shell script
 kubectl rollout status deployment/app --namespace=app --timeout=60s
 ````

+But if the version of the kubectl we use is tool old, this option will not be available to you.

 <!-- relaunching twice and it worked so we can keep it -->